 In 2026, the Rogue Valley Veterans Powwow will mark its 26th Annual Powwow, making it the only event of its kind held on a federal installation in the United States.
 In addition to the annual gathering, the organization has facilitated a Veterans Sweat Lodge twice a month for over 20 years, supporting cultural continuity, healing, and wellness.

-Support veterans and the community by becoming a vendor at the Rogue Valley Veterans Powwow.
-Share your goods, art, food, or services at this honored cultural gathering that brings together veterans, families, and community members from across the region.
+Celebrate culture and community by becoming a vendor at the Rogue Valley Veterans Powwow.
+Showcase your crafts, food, or services at this vibrant gathering that unites veterans and families.

 Copyright © 2026 Southern Oregon Indian Center - All Rights Reserved.